tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 ## Making a "Hello, World!"
 Flask Application

-If you go to the Flask website, you are welcomed with a very simple example application that has just five lines of code.
+If you go to the Flask[^flask-web] website, you are welcomed with a very simple example application that has just five lines of code.
 We'll be building the same application here just to get a hang of how the entire process works.

 ### Prepare Your Application Directory